scheduleonce/developer-center/docs/overview/introduction.md

 :::note

-The [OnceHub Developer center](https://developers.oncehub.com/) contains [technical documentation](https://developers.oncehub.com/docs) and [reference](https://developers.oncehub.com/reference) for our API.
+The [OnceHub Developer center](/) contains technical documentation (this section) and [API reference](/reference/booking-calendars/) for our API.
 This includes features that allow access to data submitted or created during the booking process.

 The <a target="_blank" href="https://help.oncehub.com/ ">OnceHub Support center</a> offers detailed information about other advanced features that let you pass external data through OnceHub, including: